 Midland Oral & Maxillofacial Surgery performs corrective jaw surgery for patients with differing needs and from a wide range of ages.
-Dr. Poupard generally works in consultation with the orthodontists who refer their patients to our care.
-By partnering with Dr. Poupard early in the process, you and your orthodontist can plan treatment for the most effective and attractive outcome.
+Drs.
+Poupard and Afshar generally work in consultation with the orthodontists who refer their patients to our care.
+By partnering with our doctors early in the process, you and your orthodontist can plan treatment for the most effective and attractive outcome.

 The Corrective Jaw Surgery Process

 The lead-up to corrective jaw surgery is a multi-stage process that can take one year or longer.
 Talk with your orthodontist to find out when you should schedule your initial consultation with Midland OMFS, or get in touch with our practice directly.

 In your initial visit to our practice, Drs.
 Poupard and Afshar will carefully examine your teeth and jaws, evaluate whether you are a candidate for the procedure, and answer any questions you have.
 Once you decide to have corrective jaw surgery, he will collaborate with your orthodontist on your treatment plan.

 You will complete most of your orthodontics before you have corrective jaw surgery.
 This process can take several months.
 Following orthodontic treatment, your teeth may look imperfect even though they are properly aligned for the surgery.
 This is because your orthodontist will position your teeth in a way that will look best after you have the surgery.